 Companies who outsource their manufacturing typically think of China and other Asian countries.
 Yet in many cases, contract manufacturing in Mexico makes the most sense, due to labor cost considerations and logistics.
 There are different modes of outsourcing, but for many, the contract manufacturing option is the most advantageous.
 This is especially true in view of the convenience and cost efficiency of Mexican production.

-The Mexican Contract Manufacturing Scene
+The Contract Manufacturing Mexico Scene

 With the advent of NAFTA (the North American Free Trade Agreement) in the 1990s, Mexico began offering US companies the option of manufacturing in Mexico using maquiladoras.
 Maquiladoras are manufacturing plants incorporated under and subject to Mexican regulation, employing Mexican labor, and easily managed and/or owned by US firms.
 With this option, foreign companies can take advantage of the highly skilled, low-cost labor pool in Mexico without actually having to relocate to Mexico.
 The plants are already established and available.